Fact checkedFact Checked

 What Are Healthy Vegetarian Foods For Weight Loss?

 The vegetarian diet differs from the vegan diet by allowing dairy products to come into the mix.
 This gives you a better range of meal options for weight loss if the vegan diet feels too restrictive.
-Foods you can try to on the vegetarian include:
+Foods you can try on the vegetarian include:

 • Eggs